Chapter One: Genesis

 We must develop a way of thinking about this structure that is strong enough to carry us through the mire of competing political moralities and into a position of clarity.
 Most importantly, we must use these insights to inspire within us and others a course of ennobling and effective action to replace the structures that lead to bad governance with something better.

-The document includes a key visualisation of conspiracies and how they can be broken down with information leaks:
+The document includes a key visualisation of how information leaks can break down complex conspiracies:

 First take some nails (“conspirators”) and hammer them into a board at random.
 Then take twine (“communication”) and loop it from nail to nail without breaking.
 Call the twine connecting two nails a link.
 Unbroken twine means it is possible to travel from any nail to any other nail via twine and intermediary nails.
 Mathematicians say that this type of graph is connected.

 Information flows from conspirator to conspirator.
 Not every conspirator trusts or knows every other conspirator even though all are connected.
 Some are on the fringe of the conspiracy, others are central and communicate with many conspirators and others still may know only two conspirators but be a bridge between important sections or groupings of the conspiracy…